 Once upon a time, I hosted a podcast.
 It was called “SockTart”.
 I let it lapse when Real Life started to take up more of my time.
 A couple of years later I came back to the idea, but as my focus would be wider than just sock-knitting, I brainstormed a new title with the Husbeast.
 He came up with Stringchronicity.
 I find it suits me.
 After all, eventually everything comes back to fancy string!

 Stringchronicity-the-podcast lasted only a few episodes, but the name stuck.
 By the end of the podcast’s run, I was attempting to experiment with video casting.
 My home computer and peripheral equipment, unfortunately, couldn’t handle it.
-Youtube was really just getting started.
-Times have changed, however, and there’s always a voice in the back of my mind that whispers “what if…?”
-There are some really creative vlogs in the textile community, and I often think it would be nice to participate.
-I’ve taken courses in film and video at the college level; I’d love to use that education.
+Youtube was really just getting started and wasn’t quite A Thing yet.

-When I’m not playing with string, or manipulating the lives of my imaginary friends, you can often find me on World of Warcraft.
-Or manipulating even more imaginary lives on The Sims.
+When I’m not playing with string, you can often find me on World of Warcraft.
+Or manipulating imaginary lives on The Sims.
 Yes, I’ve considered live-streaming.
 Unfortunately, my personal computer is a Macintosh.
 Software and gaming on a Mac can be inconvenient at best, problematic at worst.
 I’m not ruling it out as an option!
+Some folks have told me that they would be down for some mid-afternoon sock knitting, and as there is a pandemic keeping folks at home while I type this, maybe we just all need a good virtual stitch and bitch.

 Please feel free to stick around, ask questions, and let me get to know you as well as I’m sure you’re getting to know me 🙂